-A community corrections order is a flexible order that allows you to serve your sentence in the community.
+A community corrections order is an order that allows you to serve your sentence in the community.
 These court orders have at least one condition attached.
 These conditions differ according to the kind of offence you have been found guilty of and your particular circumstances.

 When community corrections orders can be made